 - Shadow of the Colossus: players are used to being the good guy out to destroy the evil monsters.
 This seems to be the case at the start of the game, but as time goes on, the hero's appearance begins changing, becoming ragged and dark, and some of the monsters you defeat seem benign and even peaceful.
 Some won't even attack unless provoked.
 The player must confront their feelings of the morality of continuing to play the game.
 The big turning point comes after killing Phalanx (#13), a truly majestic creature that never once tries to attack the player.
 As this is also around the time the plot kicks in, it counts as somewhat of a Wham Episode.

 - The Legend of Zelda: Link's Awakening hints at, then eventually flat-out reveals that all of Koholint Island is a dream of the Wind Fish and you are being tasked with waking it up.
-Doing so will erase everyone in the world, including some characters who you have gotten to know quite well, from existence.
-Note that the Wind Fish not waking up would not be a calamity; no one is depending on it awakening, and - to the best of anyone's knowledge - nothing is lost by having it continue to sleep.
-Some of the later bosses even beg you not to continue (in a sense, their opposition is based on self-defence, since the success of your quest is tied to the end of their existence).
+Doing so will erase everyone in the world from existence.
+Some of the later bosses beg you not to continue (their opposition is based on self-defence, since the success of your quest is tied to the end of their existence).
 The only way for the player to save Koholint and avert the annihilation of everything on it is to stop playing the game!
-(Or, at the very least, don't fight the final boss).
-But that means Link will never be able to continue his journey.

 - Heavy Rain does this to the player regarding the identity of the killer.
 The killer is one of the player characters that you control and said character's thoughts do not directly allude to his deeds except in hindsight.
 You control the character under the assumption that his actions are to solve the mystery, when in reality he's trying to find his Jack the Ripoff and collect and destroy any remaining evidence.